Due to the current COVID-19 pandemic, much of our work is being completed through video and telephone consultation.

 Welcome to the Dental and Oral-maxillofacial Trauma Psychology Service

-Our team of specialist Psychologists have joined with various specialities in the Royal London Dental Hospital, and Whipps Cross Hospital, to provide psychological pathways of care for individuals of all ages undertaking dental, oral and maxillofacial treatments.
-This may involve assessing body image and appearance-related concerns, expectations and understanding of surgery, coping ability and skills, dental anxiety or phobias, as well as any other mental health concerns that may impact the treatment process.
+Our team of specialist Psychologists have joined with services in the Royal London Dental Hospital, and Whipps Cross Hospital, to provide psychological pathways of care for individuals of all ages undertaking dental, oral and maxillofacial treatments.
+This may involve support around expectations and understanding of surgery, working through the psychological impact of oral health, dental and facial conditions, working with people who have had dental anxiety or phobias, building coping skills as well as supporting with any other psychological concerns that may relate to your dental or surgical care.

-We provide individually tailored support to service users, and their families, in the aim of promoting treatment compliance, postoperative adjustment and holistic health.
+We provide individually tailored support to service users, and their families, in the aim of improving adjustment and holistic health.

-Psychologists are trained healthcare professionals who help people cope with psychological difficulties, such as anxiety, depression and PTSD.
+Psychologists are trained healthcare professionals who help people cope with psychological difficulties, such as anxiety, fears, phobias and low mood.
+We work with people that may have complex mental health needs, physical disabilities or learning disabilities.

 Psychologists use a wide range of psychological treatments that are evidence-based.
-One of these is Cognitive Behavioural Therapy (CBT).
-In our service we also offer Eye Movement Desensitisation and Reprocessing (EMDR), which is a treatment specifically for people who have experienced trauma.
+One of these is Cognitive Behavioural Therapy (CBT), which can be used to treat dental/medical fears, particularly for patients who have difficulty participating in dental treatment due to anxiety or mental health needs.
+In our service we also offer Eye Movement Desensitisation and Reprocessing (EMDR), which is a treatment aimed at supporting people who have experienced trauma.
+Your therapist will work with you using the approach that best fits for you.

 If you would like to engage with a DOT-P Psychologist, you can speak to the clinician involved in your dental, oral or maxillofacial care.
 Please be aware that we will get in touch if you agree to the referral.
 You are able to change your mind at any point, without this affecting your care or treatment.